jackycgq/English-workshop/TCS 三级跳「商务英语写作」/6-We Are Moving Next Monday.md

 2. Obtain the packing materials from the administrative assitant.
 3. Pack your files/desk/equipment/personal items, and mark your name.
 4. Put the packages that contain sensitive itmes like fragile or delicate machinery to the appoited area.
-5. **Settle in** the new office after moving the moving company has completed their job
+5. **Settle in** （调整适应）the new office after moving the moving company has completed their job

 ##Time